harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 8:32 Seems to be fixed now.

 Really want to get the main game 'playing' in the textblock of the tui.
 That's for another day though.
 Maybe tomorrow.

+15/12/25 2.14pm
+Trying to figure out why the text block is wrong as smaller sizes.
+At full size, the text block starts one line below ====..., and ends one line above, as it should.
+But when smaller, all the info blocks and the text block are one line down.

+Oh, it's because it was one column too thin, so there was overlap at the top line.
+So the movement didn't match what was expected.

+idk why the centering is off. the spacing works properly, but fullscreen I have 0 spaces to the left and 2 spaces to the right.
+Should be centred...

+2.51pm Working on implementing the main game with the tui.
+Just starting with the context boxes first, to get health/etc in.
+Right now, going to work on inventory.
+Probably the trickiest one tbh.

+Note: Going to have an issue later because datablocks runs game, set_up, which will clash later.
+Need to keep that in mind and just replace the game/setup elements of datablocks with placeholders once I get to that point.